Cannibal Corpse: Controversy and censorship

-Current vocalist George Fisher has stated that death metal is best understood as "art" and claims that far more violent art can be found at the Vatican; he expressed his belief that such depictions of violence are arguably more transgressive – as they actually happened.
-On the same topic, George "Corpsegrinder" Fisher stated the band does not sing about religion or politics, and that the band's songs are simply "short stories" that could be converted into horror films: "Really, that's all it is.
-We like gruesome, scary movies, and we want the lyrics to be like that.
-Yeah, it's about killing people, but it's not promoting it at all.
-Basically these are fictional stories, and that's it.
-And anyone who gets upset about it is ridiculous."
-Webster also said: "It's not like we're maniacs.
-People from outside the death metal scene get a little spooked sometimes because they just don't understand we're just doing this for entertainment.
-It's really ugly entertainment, but if we enjoy it, and it's harmless, why not?"
+Current vocalist George Fisher has stated that death metal is best understood as "art" and claims that far more violent art can be found at the Vatican; he expressed his belief that such depictions of violence are arguably more transgressive, as they actually happened.
+Fisher stated the band does not sing about religion or politics, and that the band's songs are simply fictional short stories that could be converted into horror films.
+Webster also defended their music as entertainment they enjoyed which was harmless.

 Some journalists have opined that some of the band's more extreme lyrics have not aged well within the context of a modern political climate.
-Brad Sanders of Sterogum wrote in 2021: "Some of Cannibal Corpse’s lyrics and artwork are, in fact, a little beyond the pale.
+Brad Sanders of Stereogum wrote in 2021: "Some of Cannibal Corpse’s lyrics and artwork are, in fact, a little beyond the pale.
 Every song in the band’s discography depicts extreme violence, but few are interested in excavating its trauma, which means the less cartoonish the lyrics, the ickier they feel.
 That’s not an argument for censorship, but it is a fair warning that diving deep with Cannibal Corpse’s catalog is going to mean seeing and hearing some things that don’t necessarily hold up in 2021."

 Years ago, we had problems; we’d get a lot of people boycotting us and whatnot, but I think in the end—trust me, I’m married, I have a beautiful wife, I understand where people think we’re being insensitive to rape and things like that, we’re not being insensitive to that.
 I can understand how people would think that we’re glorifying it, but [same as when] movies have rape scenes in them—there are actual rapes that happen, unfortunately, in this world.
 We’re not condoning any of that, obviously.